 We discussed the potential of Facebook entering the payment space in our last blog to challenge incumbents similar to WeChat, a Chinese social network, without knowing Facebook’s intentions at the time.
 Facebook plans to leverage its global social media network of 2.38 billion monthly active users to create an ecosystem with its own cryptocurrency.
 The payment service would be available on Facebook’s Messenger and WhatsApp messaging applications.

 Facebook’s announcement has generated great interest among the payments community and regulators around the world.
 Many question Facebook’s entry into payments given its recent privacy issues.
 Facebook has created a separate entity called Calibra that will provide tools to access and participate in the Libra ecosystem to make payments.
-In addition, it will ensure that payments data remains separate from social media data unless customer consent is given for certain instances.
+In addition, it will ensure that payment data remains separate from social media data unless customer consent is given for certain instances.
 To address the potential of its overreach, Facebook has created the Libra Association Council that we will discuss below.

 Today, users of cryptocurrencies use entry and exit ramps to convert cash or bank deposits denominated in fiat currency into and out of cryptocurrency using existing payment infrastructure.
 The costs to enter and exit cryptocurrency are significant.
 These costs depend on the type of payment mechanism used for the conversion.
 The issuer of Libra will need to address conversion costs if it wants to increase financial inclusion by lowering costs.

-Another factor that may hinder Libra’s adoption by consumers is the relatively low adoption of smart phones especially in emerging economies.
-Smart phones are necessary to transact in Libra.
-For example, smart phone penetration rates are 82% in the United Kingdom, 77% in the United States, 55% in China, 28% in India and 11% in Ethiopia.
+Another factor that may hinder Libra’s adoption by consumers is the relatively low adoption of smartphones, especially in emerging economies.
+Smartphones are necessary to transact in Libra.
+For example, smartphone penetration rates are 82% in the United Kingdom, 77% in the United States, 55% in China, 28% in India, and 11% in Ethiopia.
 Some mobile payment systems are based on simple mobile phone technology such as M-PESA, a Kenyan mobile payment system, uses SMS messages to make payments.

 Benefits of a Global Currency

 Any cryptocurrency or money issuer attempts to limit the need to convert in and out of fiat currency or other cryptocurrencies.
 From a consumer’s perspective, as any traveler of the pre-euro and post-euro eurozone knows: currency conversions are not cheap.
-The greater the number of cryptocurrency transactions without conversion to another currency (crypto or fiat), the lower the transactions costs compared to traditional bank-intermediated payment mechanisms which generally have higher per-transaction fees especially for cross-border payments.
+The greater the number of cryptocurrency transactions without conversion to another currency (crypto or fiat), the lower the transaction costs compared to traditional bank-intermediated payment mechanisms which generally have higher per-transaction fees, especially for cross-border payments.